 South of Broad.
 Certainly no secret but also my favorite slice of Chas and, arguably, the most beautiful.
 Filled with multi-million dollar historical homes which are manicured to perfection, this maze of streets is a delight for the senses.
 Enjoy a leisurely stroll and soak up the delicious wrought iron, darling window boxes, stunning courtyards and conservatories.
 Here’s my recommended walking tour: Start at Waterfront Park (find the pretty pineapple fountain which symbolizes hospitality), winding your way over to Rainbow Row, then stroll the length of The Battery.
 Next, weave your way through the residential streets (Tradd and Meeting are my favorites) and work your way toward the gorgeous Dock Street Theater and The French Huguenot Cathedral – both are worth a peek inside.

 The Battery.
-I just mentioned this briefly but you can’t visit The Holy City without visiting The Battery.
-I feel like it kind of holds the essence of the city … Historical stately homes dotted with lanky palms, together greeting the calm and inviting sea salt air and lapping waves of the Atlantic … the concrete flood walls hinting at the looming danger of storms.
-(My family lived in Charleston through Hurricane Hugo – quite the experience.)
+You can’t visit The Holy City without visiting The Battery.
+I feel like it kind of holds the essence of the city … Historical stately homes dotted with lanky palms, together greeting the calm and inviting salty sea air and lapping waves of the Atlantic with the concrete flood walls hinting at the looming danger of storms.

 Dock Street Theater.
 What a gem.
 When I was little, my Dad would take me here on many a Saturday afternoon to see the classics (Peter Pan, Annie, A Christmas Carol, Peter & the Wolf, etc.).
 I remember being so enthralled with the experience … the deep red velvet curtains leading into the theater which felt like a little jewel box … and the excitement of seeing the actors up-close after the show … it certainly created an appreciation for the theater that I still hold today.
 It’s been over 20 years since I’ve seen a show at Dock Street but I have a feeling it’s still fabulous.
 Let me know if you go. /135 Church St, Charleston, SC 29401